-In the chapter that follows - "Four Questions Four Choices" - you'll learn those coping skills.
-We've already talked about how you'll learn to use those skills.
-I want to remind you again that you can use the same coping skills to purposely magnify the good feelings, if you take the trouble to notice good feelings when they arise.
+We've already talked about how you'll learn to use those coping skills in "Four Questions and a Map."
+I want to remind you again that you can use the coping skills to purposely magnify the good feelings, if you learn to notice good feelings when they arise.

-A Truly Magnificent Relationship is your goal
+Your Goal: A Truly Magnificent Relationship